 How to Create a Successful College Strategy: Application Positioning

 Too often, students apply to college without a strategy or any thought to what space—position—they will fill at that college.
-Recently, we published an article, “The Perfect Position to Get into Top Colleges”, as a guide to finding your “position” and college application strategy.
+Recently, I published an article, “The Perfect Position to Get into Top Colleges”, as a guide to finding your “position” and college application strategy.